chuanchuan0423/YOLO-SEW/README.md

 ```

 ## Training and Prediction
-During the experiment, we primarily utilize the PASCAL VOC dataset and the Foggy Cityscapes dataset.
+In the experiment, we mainly use the PASCAL VOC dataset and the Foggy Cityscapes dataset,
-We primarily focus on evaluating the dataset after it has been processed by Dehazeformer for dehazing.
+with a focus on detecting images from the Foggy Cityscapes dataset after they have been dehazed by Dehazeformer.

 ### Training
 ```